Skip to main content

 • Tethering allowed on all plans

-• 5G access in select countries at no extra charge
+• 5G available in select countries at no extra charge

 Cons